 Several weeks before the roadshow, Dreamit managing directors teach you the ins and outs of fundraising, how to create the perfect pitch deck, how to answer the difficult questions that investors are likely to ask, and more.
 If you have questions about how to improve your pitch deck or prep for investor meetings, you have a dedicated team to help.

 The week before the investor roadshow is dedicated to intense pitch prep.
 You have an opportunity to practice your pitch in front of managing directors, executives, and members of our investor network.
-In these pitch prep meetings, our team will help you perfect your pitch by providing feedback, questioning the assumptions in your deck, and asking you all of the questions that investors might have.
+In these pitch prep meetings, our team will help you perfect your pitch by providing feedback and asking you all of the questions that investors might have.

 By the time you start the investor roadshow, you’ll be prepared to impress VC’s and raise funding.
 On the actual roadshow, you’ll have several long meetings with investors every day.
 Very few, if any, of the investors you meet with on the roadshow will commit to funding your company during that first meeting.
 In fact, it’ll probably take another two to three months to actually close your round.